atlantajoe/atlantajoe-blog/README.md

-# atlantajoe-blug
+# atlantajoe-blog
-My professional blog
+- My personal and professional blog.
+Here, I'd like to write about technology and other things.
+More to come, so please stay tuned...